Basheyev/Boson/README.md

 #### 3.1.1.
 Motivation

-CachedFileIO is designed to improve performance of file I/O operations.
+**CachedFileIO is designed to improve performance of file I/O operations specificly for JSON document store case**.
+Almost all real world apps show  some form of locality of reference, so 10-15% of database size cache gives more than 95% cache hits.
+Most JSON documents size are less than 1000 bytes, where median size is 1525 bytes.
+Most apps database read/write operations ratio is 70% / 30%.
-Almost all real world applications show some form of locality of reference, and 70%/30% average read/write ratio.
-Memory LRU caching strategy could give performance benefits.
+Read/write operations are faster when aligned to storage device sector/block size and sequential.
+Therefore we assume that memory LRU caching strategy could give performance benefits for database.